Special Sync Adjustments: Sharing Various Salesforce Objects as Calendar Items; One-way Synchronization Patterns¶

 However, to meet the customers’ specific preferences, in the latest SmartCloud Connect updates advanced one-way synchronization options were introduced for calendar items.
 Previously, one-way syncing was used in some custom configurations to make events “read-only” on the Salesforce side (set as single source of truth) – that is, non-modifiable by SmartCloud Connect synchronization when changes were made to their matching objects in MS Exchange.

 Please note that presently this feature is only available for major Enterprise customers, by request sent at [email protected] including a detailed description of your specific use preferences.

 With this feature enabled, changes (modification, deletion) made to events through your email client and SmartCloud Connect Sidebar will override any changes made to them directly in Salesforce.
 You can make use of this feature if, for example, if you do not manage events through Salesforce.
 With this setting enabled, any changes made to records in Salesforce will be replaced with data up-synced from your email client.

-However, events created in Salesforce will be down-synced to your MS Exchange calendar, while any events modifications and deletions made directly in Salesforce will be reverted on the next sync session.
-For example, if you create and sync a Salesforce event with MS Exchange/Office 365 and then correct something about it or delete it in Salesforce, your corrections will be reverted on the following sync sessions.
+Note that events created in Salesforce will be down-synced to your MS Exchange/Office 365/Gmail calendar, but modifications or deletions of events in Salesforce will be reverted on the following sync session.
+For example, if you create and sync a Salesforce event with MS Exchange/Office 365 and then correct something about it or delete it in Salesforce, your corrections will not be kept.
 As a workaround you can make the necessary corrections in the corresponding event (or delete and event) in MS Outlook and these changes will be up-synced to Salesforce.